-PBS 124 of X — Chezmoi: Templates
+PBS 124 of X: Templates (Chezmoi)

 At this stage in our Chezmoi journey we’ve learned how to manage and version our dot files.
 We’ve learned that Chezmoi stores its version history in Git, and hence, that we can use a remote Git repository as a backup of our dot files.

 We made a start on exploring the power to templating within Chezmoi — we learned how to define data, and how include that data in templates using the text/template syntax from the Go language.
-Specifically, we learned how to use the dot notation to include single values, and the range action to iterate over arrays and objects.
+Specifically, we learned how to use the dot notation to include single values, and the range

 To keep things simple, I avoided using text/template jargon in the previous instalment, but we need to remedy that before we can move on to explore the powerful text/template features we’ll need to master to enable us to use Chezmoi across multiple machines effectively.